-Minor Spills Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes ▶ Control personal contact with the substance, by using protective equipment.
+Minor Spills ▶ Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
+Moderate hazard.
+Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment.
-Prevent spillage from entering drains, sewers or water courses.
-Recover product wherever possible.
-Put residues in labelled containers for disposal.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Stop leak if safe to do so.
+Major Spills Contain spill with sand, earth or vermiculite.
+Collect recoverable product into labelled containers for recycling.
+Neutralise/decontaminate residue (see Section 13 for specific agent).
+Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
+After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
 If contamination of drains or waterways occurs, advise emergency services.